2023 UEFA Europa Conference League final: Host selection

 A bidding process was launched by UEFA to select the venues of the finals of the UEFA Europa Conference League for both 2022 and 2023.
 Associations interested in hosting one of the finals had until 20 February 2020 to submit bid dossiers.

 The decision was originally scheduled to be made by the UEFA Executive Committee during their meeting on 3 December 2020.
 However, UEFA later decided to reopen the bidding process after appointing the host for the 2022 final only.
 Member associations had until 30 September 2021 to confirm their intention to submit a bid, while the bids must be submitted by 23 February 2022.
 Six associations expressed interest in hosting the final.

 The UEFA Executive Committee appointed the Fortuna Arena as the host during their meeting in Vienna, Austria, on 10 May 2022.

+Route to the final

+Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Pre-match

 Identity

 The original identity of the 2023 UEFA Europa Conference League Final was unveiled at the group stage draw on 26 August 2022.